-Records are kept of all major sanctions.
-Records are kept in the [school office] [and in the boarding houses] to facilitate monitoring and identification of any significant patterns and trends of misbehaviour.
+Records are kept of all major behavioural incidents and sanctions.
+Records are kept in the [school office] [and in the boarding houses] to facilitate monitoring and identification of any significant patterns and trends of misbehaviour within the School.

 SMT is responsible for ensuring that all staff are meeting expectations.